System of Human Knowledge, Reason, Practice, and Action

 Applied sciences IV—science for advanced civilization and Being, e.g. (1) up to control of the empirical cosmos and above and (2) embodiment of mind.
 Philosophical supplement—philosophy of mind, organism, and Being; and the Advaita Vedanta and related systems of Indian Philosophy.

-History—the nature of history; whether “the study of the past as it is described in written documents” is a good or adequate conception; methods; its instrumental or practical and intrinsic or ideal uses.
+History—the nature of history; “the study of the past as it is described in written documents” vs “ambiguously used to denote either events or records of the past (‘historiography’ is used for history as record) … also ambiguous in denoting natural as well as human events, or records of either”; here, the more inclusive meaning is intended; methods; its instrumental or practical and intrinsic or ideal uses.

 History of ideas—general ideas; history of culture, human endeavor, and disciplines.

 History and the linear future (it is not implied that the history of the universe is linear)—the use of history, reason, and the remainder of the system of knowledge, to talk of the future; what can be said at different levels of generality and abstraction vs what is conjecture and possibility; the possible roles of the hierarchy of being in the universe as we know it in the future—especially the roles of the modern cultural system as described here and the issue of whether the future will or may build upon it vs building may require return to a relatively primal or organic level.

 Art—its nature; relation to metaphysics and to being-in-the world.